 One of the elements that keeps the Christian Right such a vital and growing social movement is the distinctive internal structure of evangelical Protestantism.
-Evangelicalism combines orthodox Christian beliefs with an intense individualism (Green 2000: 2).
-This is a key to understanding the ways in which what looks like never-ending and intensified domestic labor from the outside is interpreted in very different ways from the point of view of conservative religious women who willingly add the labor of home schooling to their already considerable responsibilities in the domestic sphere.
-Such conservative ideological forms do see women as subservient to men and as having the primary responsibility of building and defending a vibrant, godly 'fortress-home' as part of 'God's plan' (Apple 2006).
-Yet it would be wrong to see women in rightist religious or ideological movements as only being called upon to submit to authority per se.
-Such 'obedience' is also grounded in a call to act on their duty as women (Enders 2002: 89).
-This is what might best be seen as activist selflessness, in which the supposedly submerged self re-emerges in the activist role of defender of home, family, children, and God's plan.
-Lives are made meaningful and satisfying-and identities are supported-in the private and public spheres reconstituted in this way.
+Evangelicalism combines orthodox Christian beliefs with an intense individualism (Green, 2000, p.
+2).

+This is a key to understanding the ways in which what looks like never ending and intensified domestic labor from the outside is interpreted in very different ways from the point of view of conservative religious women who willingly take on the labor of home schooling and add it to their already considerable responsibilities in the domestic sphere.
+Such conservative ideological forms do see women as subservient to men and as having the primary responsibility of building and defending a vibrant godly "fortress-home" as part of "God's plan" (Apple, 2006).
+Yet, it would be wrong to see women in rightist religious or ideological movements as only being called upon to submit to authority per se.
+Such "obedience" is also grounded in a call to act on their duty as women (Enders, 2002, p.
+89).
+This is what might best be seen as activist selflessness, one in which the supposedly submerged self reemerges in the activist role of defender of one's home, family, children, and God's plan.
+Lives are made meaningful and satisfying-and identities supported in the now reconstituted private and public sphere in this way.

-There is an extremely long history in the United States and other nations that connects religious activism and domesticity.
-This has consistently led to mobilizations that cut across political lines bridging the public and private spheres.
-In Koven and Michel's words (1993: 10): "Essential to this mobilization was the rise of domestic ideologies stressing women's differences from men, humanitarian concerns for the conditions of child life and labor, and the emergence of activist interpretations of the gospel ... [including] evangelicalism, Christian socialism, social Catholicism, and the social gospel.
-Women's moral vision, compassion, and capacity to nurture came increasingly to be linked to motherliness."
+There is an extremely long history in the United States and other nations of connecting religious activism and domesticity.3 This has consistently led to mobilizations that cut across political lines that bridge the public and private spheres.
+In Koven and Michel's words:

+Essential to this mobilization was the rise of domestic ideologies stressing women's differences from men, humanitarian concerns for the conditions of child life and labor, and the emergence of activist interpretations of the gospel . . . [including] evangelicalism, Christian socialism, social Catholicism, and the social gospel.
+Women's moral vision, compassion, and capacity to nurture came increasingly to be linked to motherliness.
+(1993, p.
+10)

 Often guided by a sense of moral superiority, when coupled with a strong element of political commitment, this became a powerful force.
 Maternalism could be both progressive and retrogressive, often at the same time.
-While it is the conservative elements of this ideological construction that have come to the fore today, forms of maternalism have had a major impact on many of the progressive programs and legislation that currently exist (see, e.g., Kessler-Harris 2001; Koven and Michel 1993; Ladd-Taylor 1994).
+While it is the conservative elements of this ideological construction that have come to the fore today, forms of maternalism also had a major impact on many of the progressive programs and legislation that currently exist (see, e.g., Kessler-Harris, 2001; Koven & Michel, 1993; Ladd-Taylor, 1994).

-The restorative powers of domesticity and "female spirituality" could be combined with a strong commitment both to democratic principles and education and opportunities for women (Koven and Michel 1993: 17).
-The key was and is how democracy, a sliding signifier, is defined.
-Protecting and educating one's children, caring for the intimate and increasingly fragile bonds of community and family life, worries about personal safety-and all of this in an exploitative and often disrespectful society-these themes are not only the province of the Right and should not be only the province of women.
-Yet we have to ask how identifiable people are mobilized around and by these themes, and by whom.
+The restorative powers of domesticity and "female spirituality" could be combined with a strong commitment both to democratic principles and education and opportunities for women (Koven & Michel, 1993, p.
+17).
+The key was and is how democracy-a sliding signifier-is defined.

+Protecting and educating one's children, caring for the intimate and increasingly fragile bonds of community and family life, worries about personal safety, and all of this in an exploitative and often disrespectful society-these themes are not only the province of the Right and should not be only the province of women.
+Yet, we have to ask how identifiable people are mobilized around and by these themes, and by whom.